-Finally, the last thing you need to toast like a true viking is a good occasion.
-Obviously, the slaying of a legendary foe is a good starting place, but since there are less dragons (though no less trolls) in today’s world (though no less evil), you may have to scrounge or think outside the box.
+Finally, the last thing you need to toast like a true Viking is a good occasion.
+Obviously, the slaying of a legendary foe is a good starting place, but since there are fewer dragons (though no fewer trolls) in today’s world (though no less evil), you may have to scrounge or think outside the box.

 Remember: the more you toast, the better you get at toasting.
-So keep at it, even if the first result ain’t so great, and my Odin’s wisdom shine through your words.
+So keep at it, even if the first result ain’t so great, and may Odin’s wisdom shine through your words.
+SKOL!